deepcerulean/minotaur/README.md

 (e.g., here: http://weblog.jamisbuck.org/2010/12/27/maze-generation-recursive-backtracking).

-Nothing really sophisticated yet, but the goal is for this to eventually be a proper 'dungeon' and even 'world' generator and simulator, which could maybe live in the cloud and be supported by an API.
+Nothing really sophisticated yet, but the goal is for this to eventually be a proper 'dungeon' and even 'world' generator and simulator.

+A very simple client (that should probably be packaged with this gem) would let you talk to the local minotaur instance (server?), create mazes/dungeons, and traverse them in a 'first-person' text interface.

+A further move might involve a minotaur server living in the cloud, accessible by an API, and which could support actual games in production.

-Basic features:
+Current features:

-  - Mazes [done]
+  - Mazes
    - Generation
    - Solving
-  - Dungeons [in progress]
+  - Dungeons
-    - basic room division [done]
+   - Room division

+[Note that generators/solvers are given symmetrically as 'extruders' (passage-carvers, generators) and 'pathfinders' (solvers)]

+In progress:

+  - Dungeons
+    - Doorways
+    - "Features" (differentiated rooms)
+      - Treasure
-    - doorways [in progress]
+      - Encounters
-    - differentiated rooms, treasure/encounters/etc. [planned]
+      - Atmosphere notes

-Future planned work:
+Planned work:

+  - General
+    - Player class
+    - Simple CLI "client"

+  - Dungeons
+    - More sophisticated generation strategies
+    - Better atmosphere notes, etc.

   - Towns, Cities [planned]
     - building placement
     - citizen generation
     - stories/simulation (history generation)

+Backlog:

-  - Worlds [planned]
+  - Worlds [backlog]
     - ecosystem generation
     - cities and towns
     - history simulation

-Note that generators/solvers are given symmetrically as 'extruders' (passage-carvers, generators) and 'pathfinders' (solvers)

----
+  - API/Server [backlog]
+    - Sessions
+    - World protocol; generalized entities
+    - Would need to be able to manage "game state" reliably, etc.

-One critical idea would be for an eventual merger of this and  worlds; maybe we could think of minotaur as a privileged client in that case, which could expose a CLI toolkit, a local web gui, etc., built around designing world/dungeon 'slugs' (compact details of how the user wants them to look/feel) and providing zero-level visual simulations of the worlds.
-I.e., eventually basis for a worlds toolkit that we'd need to start building SDKs.
+One idea would be for an eventual merger of this and  worlds; maybe we could think of another minotaur CLI tool that would be the "privileged client" -- exposing a deep toolkit, or working alongside a 'local' web app/server, etc.

+The core would be designing game/world/dungeon 'slugs' (compact details of how the user wants them to look/feel) -- and maybe to connect back with the text-only minotaur 'browser' -- could also provide zero-level visual simulations of the worlds.

+(This could, potentially, eventually become the basis for a worlds toolkit that could support building SDKs, etc.)

 ## Installation